DRMorris-IT-Services/backupmodule/README.md

 ```
 Composer require duncanrmorris/backupmodle
 ```
-This will then download and install the module.
+This will then download and install the package.

 ### Step 2
 Update your ./config/app.php file to include the new providers: